-community, in the political community, if you have constructed as the reason you do what you do because there is this threat, and what you are doing is protecting your family basically, and then suddenly thre is not threat, you've got a reorientation.
+1 Community, in the political community, if you have constructed as the reason you do what you do because there is this threat, and what you are doing is protecting your family basically, then suddenly thre is not threat, you've got reorientation.
 And the question is how and who and to what do you reorient?

 MR. MacEACHIN: That is what Bob calls a discontinuity.
-It may be an early form of institutional discrientation.
+It may be an early form of institutional disorientation.